 Amniotic membrane graft as a biological contact lens in treatment of corneal epithelial defects and stromal ulcers.

 Previous studies showed that the basement membrane facilitates migration of epithelial cells, reinforces adhesion of basal epithelial cells, promotes epithelial differentiation, and prevents epithelial apoptosis.
-When persistent corneal epithelial defect develops as a consequence of severe limbal stem cell deficiency, corneal surface can be replaced by conjunctival epithelium that can acquire a corneal-type phenotype in the presence of intact basement membrane.
+When the barrier function of the limbus is compromised due to severe limbal stem cell deficiency, corneal surface can be transplanted by conjunctival epithelium that can acquire a corneal-type phenotype in the presence of intact basement membrane.

-In 1910, Davis first reported in English literature on use of amniotic membrane in human medicine.
-He used living amniotic membrane for skin transplantation.
+In 1910, Davis first reported the use of the amniotic membrane in human medicine in the English literature.
+He utilized a living amniotic membrane as a graft for skin transplantation.
 Since then, living rather than preserved amniotic membrane has been used in various areas of human medicine.
-In 1940, De Roth first reported on the use of amniotic membrane in the eye.
-He used living amniotic membrane for the reconstruction of conjunctival defects.
-In 1995, Kim et al showed experimentally that the use of preserved amniotic membrane graft is efficient in the corneal surface reconstruction in rabbits after epithelial removal and limbal lamellar keratectomy.
-These results encouraged others to perform clinical studies.
-Thus, amniotic membrane transplantation has been recently used for ocular surface reconstruction in patients after chemical burn, in patients with advanced ocular cicatricial pemphigoid and Stevens-Johnson syndrome, for pterygium excision, conjunctival surface reconstruction, and sterile corneal ulceration.
+In 1940, De Roth first reported the use of amniotic membrane in the eye.
+He used a living amniotic membrane to reconstruct conjunctival defects.
+In 1995, Kim et al.¹ experimentally demonstrated that the use of a preserved amniotic membrane graft is effective for corneal surface reconstruction in rabbits following epithelial removal and limbal lamellar keratectomy.
+Their results encouraged others to perform clinical studies.

-The charts of 12 patients (12 eyes) who underwent amniotic membrane transplantation for persistent corneal epithelial defect or stromal ulcer between 1997 and 1999 were reviewed.
-The duration of corneal epithelial defects or stromal ulcers varied from one to six weeks.
-Human amniotic membrane grafts were prepared and preserved as described in a previous study.
+We retrospectively reviewed the charts of 12 patients (12 eyes) who underwent amniotic membrane transplantation for persistent corneal epithelial defects and/or stromal ulcers lasting one to six weeks.

 • Educational Audio